bmarvinb/js-senior-grow/sdlc/topics.md

 ### SCRUM - how to handle some nontrivial scenario

-**Exampe:** (i.e. senior manager asks directly to do something -> only product owner can set up tasks, goals; critical issue before vacation -> check a process with PM, file a ticket, investigate, update the ticket with findings, delegate to the most experienced guy in that area);
+**Example:** (i.e. senior manager asks directly to do something -> only product owner can set up tasks, goals; critical issue before vacation -> check a process with PM, file a ticket, investigate, update the ticket with findings, delegate to the most experienced guy in that area);

 ### Scrum teams are by definition cross-functional.
 How do you understand this term?